Triple Concerto (Beethoven)

 Ludwig van Beethoven's Concerto for Violin, Cello, and Piano in C major, Op.
-56, commonly known as the Triple Concerto, was composed in 1803 and published in 1804 by Breitkopf & Härtel.
-The choice of the three solo instruments effectively makes this a concerto for piano trio, and it is the only concerto Beethoven ever completed for more than one solo instrument.
+56, commonly known as the Triple Concerto, was composed from 1803 to 1804, or beyond, and published in 1807 by Breitkopf & Härtel.
+The choice of the three solo instruments effectively makes this a concerto for piano trio, and it is the only concerto Beethoven ever completed for more than one solo instrument, also being the only concerto he wrote for cello.
 A typical performance takes approximately thirty-seven minutes.

 History

 Beethoven's early biographer Anton Schindler claimed that the Triple Concerto was written for Beethoven's royal pupil, the Archduke Rudolf of Austria.
 The Archduke, who became an accomplished pianist and composer under Beethoven's tutelage, was only in his mid-teens at this time, and it seems plausible that Beethoven's strategy was to create a showy but relatively easy piano part that would be backed up by two more mature and skilled soloists.
 However, there is no record of Rudolf ever performing the work, and a number of Beethoven scholars have questioned Schindler's claim.

-The Triple Concerto was publicly premiered in 1808, at the summer Augarten concerts in Vienna.
+The Triple Concerto was publicly premiered in May 1808, at the summer Augarten concerts in Vienna.
 The violinist in the premiere was Carl August Seidler, and the cellist was Nikolaus Kraft, who was known for "technical mastery" and a "clear, rich tone".
 The concerto was Beethoven's first work to use advanced cello techniques.

 In the published version, the concerto bore a dedication to a different patron: Prince Lobkowitz.

+A piano trio version of the concerto was arranged by Carl Reinecke.